Explore a Season:

 New Hampshire is referenced on occasion as the two-by-four state as it takes just two hours to drive across the widest point, and four hours to drive from north to south.
 But don’t let the short drive fool you, there is an endless amount of unique and exciting things for groups to do.
 This ‘Behind the Scenes Interactive Tour’ gives groups a chance to go behind the scenes at some of New Hampshire’s top attractions such as the Anheuser-Busch Brewery.
 Your group will be immersed in three days of fun while discovering the authentic culture of the state.
 Because of the programming and customization required for each of these businesses to serve the unique needs of your group, advanced reservations are definitely required.

 This is far more than your typical garden tour.
-This itinerary was designed to use New Hampshire’s stunning blooming season, offering more colors than foliage, as your excuse to submerge your groups into New Hampshire’s culture and heritage.
-In addition to exploring New Hampshire’s formal gardens found at places such as the Fells Historic Estate near the shores of Lake Sunapee and Prescott Park in downtown Portsmouth, your group will experience chef demonstrations, taste locally harvested forest-to-bottle wines and meads, be surrounded by the butterflies drawn to natural flora, and partake in the local’s favorite spring event – the Lupine Festival.
+This itinerary was designed to use New Hampshire’s stunning blooming season, offering more colors than foliage, as your excuse to submerge your groups into our culture and heritage.
+In addition to exploring NH’s formal gardens found at places such as the Fells Historic Estate near the shores of Lake Sunapee and Prescott Park in downtown Portsmouth, your group will experience chef demonstrations, taste locally harvested forest-to-bottle wines and meads.

 Culinary creations have become a form of art.
 Inspirations from across New Hampshire have merged giving visitors a one-of-a-kind taste of New Hampshire.
 Eat and drink your way through New Hampshire while experiencing the state’s cultural and historical significance.
 This tour will take you through some of the most celebrated destinations in a creative and scrumptious way.